Simon is a content writer with a great deal of knowledge about a variety of things, especially party planning.

-The Mayans predicted it, Nostradamus wrote about it, and even REM sang about – yes, the end of the world is about to happen (at any given moment, it seems), and apparently there’s not a thing that we can do about it.
-OK so the original end of the world on December 21, 2012 never quite happened - but you know it's just around the corner!
+The Mayans predicted it, Nostradamus wrote about it, and even R.E.M. sang about it – yes, the end of the world is about to happen (at any given moment, it seems), and apparently, there’s not a thing that we can do about it.
+Okay, so the original end of the world on December 21, 2012, never quite happened – but you know it's just around the corner!

-This articles aims to give you a few ideas on how to throw the biggest end of day’s party the world will ever see.
+This article aims to give you a few ideas on how to throw the biggest end-of-days party the world will ever see.

 Who Should You Invite?

-- Cemetery Theme – if you believe in the Zombie Apocalypse then you simply have to decorate like a cemetery.
+- Cemetery Theme – If you believe in the Zombie Apocalypse, then you simply have to decorate like you're in a cemetery.
 The cool thing about the cemetery is that you can drag out some of your old Halloween decorations and use them.
-With old tombstones, skulls, heads on spies and other ghastly decorations you can certainly make your party look amazing.
+With old tombstones, skulls, heads on spikes and other ghastly decorations, you can certainly make your party look amazing.

-- Mayan Theme – well a lot of the predictions for December 21, 2012 were based on the Mayan Calendar, and it's possible the date was misinterpreted, so the Mayan calendar could still be right.
-So why not have a Mayan theme for your ‘Apocalypto’ party.
-There are plenty of Mayan decorations such as symbolic calendars, torches etc. that can be added to a general Jungle theme.
-If you are adventurous you could even try to pain a Mayan pyramid on one of your walls.
+- Mayan Theme – Well, a lot of the predictions for December 21, 2012, were based on the Mayan Calendar, and it's possible the date was misinterpreted, so the Mayan calendar could still be right.
+So why not have a Mayan theme for your Apocalypto party?
+There are plenty of Mayan decorations, such as symbolic calendars, torches, etc., that can be added to a general Jungle theme.
+If you are adventurous, you could even try to paint a Mayan pyramid on one of your walls.

 Food and Drinks

 - Cemetery Theme – You can have a lot of fun creating Zombie related recipes.
 A bucket of blood is a fun drink to create and required water, food coloring, milk and corn syrup.
-While many people may not like them Liver, Kidneys, Brains are all edible and can actually be quite tasty if prepared correctly.
+While many people may not like them, liver, kidneys and brains are all edible and can actually be quite tasty if prepared correctly.
 Here is a great recipe for Bread Zombies.
-Of course the good old Zombie is a great alcoholic beverage to serve.
+Of course, the good-old Zombie is a great alcoholic beverage to serve.

 - Mayan Theme – This is the easiest theme to cater for.
-If you love Mexican food then you simply have to make enchiladas, burritos, nachos, salsa and guacamole.
+If you love Mexican food, then you simply have to make enchiladas, burritos, nachos, salsa and guacamole.
 Don’t forget the rice, beans and tacos too!
-Of course you will want to ensure there’s a handy supply Tequila and Dos Equis.
-If you’re creating a family oriented party then I’d suggest creating some handy Aqua Fresca – this is simply a blend of fresh fruit, water, lime juice and/or lemon juice.
+Of course, you will want to ensure there’s a handy supply of Tequila and Dos Equis.
+If you’re creating a family-oriented party, then I’d suggest creating some handy Aqua Fresca – this is simply a blend of fresh fruit, water, lime juice and/or lemon juice.

 - Asteroid Theme – The good thing about asteroids is that there are already quite a few recipes that fit the theme perfectly.
-You can make rock lobster, rock cakes and serve those little cheese balls that just happen to look like asteroids.
+You can make rock lobster and rock cakes and serve those little cheese balls that just happen to look like asteroids.

 - Alien Theme – You can really have fun with this one.
-Simply watch Star Trek for a few days and you’ll see plenty to inspire you.
-Brightly colored fruit juices, spaghetti cooked with ‘color’ to make it look like worms, pop-corn with added food coloring, colored boiled eggs.
-Generally you can create any ‘funky’ looking normal food and add food coloring to make it look out of this world.
+Simply watch Star Trek for a few days, and you’ll see plenty to inspire you.
+Brightly colored fruit juices, spaghetti cooked with ‘color’ to make it look like worms, popcorn with added food coloring and colored boiled eggs.
+Generally, you can create any ‘funky’ looking normal food and add food coloring to make it look out of this world.

 You can stick to your theme and have music that relates to it:

-- Mayan Theme – Any Mexican music is perfect for your Mayan themed party; other ideas include monks chanting (giving a temple feel) or the them tune to Apocalypto.
+- Mayan Theme – Any Mexican music is perfect for your Mayan-themed party; other ideas include monks chanting (giving a temple feel) or the tune to Apocalypto.

-It turned out hat December 21, 2012 was simply another day and the world did not end, but it's inevitable the world will end one day, so why not begin planning now.
+It turned out that December 21, 2012, was simply another day and the world did not end, but it's inevitable the world will end one day, so why not begin planning now?
 If you’re not the partying type you could spend the time with family, build your own Zen garden or simply read a book.